 Good value for the money: self-help online platforms

 If this is too much to do, there are also online tools that make it super easy to get your tax declaration in Germany right for a maximum return.
-You might consider SteuerGo for example that i can really recommend for employees, especially if it’s your first time.
+You might consider SteuerGo for example that i can really recommend for employee and freelancers alike, especially if it’s your first time.

 - Your hand is really guided step-by-step with the tool in a clean interface.